NITHISH1126/M1_Cricket_game/README.md

 # Conclusion
 The “Tic Tac Toe Game” is most familiar among all the age groups.Intelligence can be a property of any purpose-driven decision maker.
 This basic idea has been suggested many times.
-An algorithm of playing Tic Tac Toe has been presented and tested that works in an efficient way.
+An algorithm of playing Tic Tac Toe has been a great play.

 # References